 Although it looks like a classic country home from the outside, the interiors are a contemporary haven with wide open spaces, large windows and fluid indoor-outdoor living.
 The visionary owner-designer has created a unique environment in each room thanks to an exceptional use of textiles and colors via exquisite cottons, velvet seats, silk cushions, hand woven rugs and sheer curtains.

 The long double living room has relaxing blue seating and large glass doors which lead outdoors.
-The villa’s nine bedrooms, spread between the main house and two annexes, have a crisp fresh look accented by flashes of colour.
+The villa’s eight bedrooms, spread between the main house and two annexes, have a crisp fresh look accented by flashes of colour.
 The en-suite bathrooms have carefully selected marble basins and large showers.
 Flea market finds, mid-century designer pieces and contemporary housewares complete its allure.

 The outdoor spaces are equally delightful.
 Next to the villa is a wrap around covered terrace, where you can take most of your meals and admire the breathtaking views from the sitting area.
 The grounds were entirely reinvented by famous British landscape architect Arne Maynard.
 A true masterpiece, cypress trees and olive trees flirt with wildflowers and meandering pathways take you from the villa down to the pool area with its shaded pergola.